CoderDojo-Content/Intermediate-App-Inventor/en/a-home-screen.md

    ![](/assets/button1click.png)

       That's it!
-You just stored the users input in the "player" file.
+You just stored the user's input in the "player" file.

 9. To finish up the block use the `call [TextBox].HideKeyboard` block from **TextBox1** and from **Control** the `close screen with value result` block.
 Attach a text block with "HomeScreen".
 Like this:

    ![](/assets/finishedhomescreen.png)

 10. Great!
 One last thing, you need to let the player see your homescreen.
 Currently the screen that App Inventor displays first is Screen1.
-To to open the home screen when the app starts you can use these blocks(In the Screen1 blocks section):
+To open the home screen when the app starts you can use these blocks(In the Screen1 blocks section):

    ![](/assets/screen1initialize.png)